 Petroleum fuels contain harmful substances known to cause health problems and can easily have adverse effects on water quality, and the environment.
-Petroleum spills can move rapidly into the soil and quickly contaminate drinking water.
+This has been identified as one of the main potential environmental impacts on Hakskeen Pan.
+Petroleum spills can move rapidly into the soil and quickly contaminate the pan.
 In order to prevent pollution it is important to, use proper methods when handling, using, and storing diesel fuel, gasoline, kerosene, or other petroleum products.